Mathematics is about searching for the underlying nature of phenomena and attempting to unify the phenomena through abstraction.

 - Systems Engineer — uses mathematical, computational, and analytical skills to work as a team member in identifying and solving system-wide problems.

-- Applied Mathematician -uses mathematical, modeling and computational skills to solve real-world problems in a wide range of fields which includes business, biology, engineering, and physics.
+- Applied Mathematician — uses mathematical, modeling and computational skills to solve real-world problems in a wide range of fields that includes business, biology, engineering, and physics.

-- Actuary - uses calculus, statistics, numerical analysis, and modeling to determine rates and regulatory policies within the public and private insurance arenas.
+- Actuary — uses calculus, statistics, numerical analysis, and modeling to determine rates and regulatory policies within the public and private insurance and financial arenas.

-In addition, Shippensburg University's Bachelor of Science degree in mathematics allows the student to choose a concentration of courses leading to secondary education certification.
+In addition, Shippensburg University’s BS in mathematics allows students to choose a concentration of courses leading to secondary education certification.
 Such students are then qualified to teach mathematics at the secondary level.
-Students who choose secondary education certification as their concentration will be required to complete a complement of mathematics courses comparable in number and rigor to that required by the other allowable concentrations within the Bachelor of Science degree.
+Students who choose secondary education certification as their concentration will be required to complete a complement of mathematics courses comparable in number and rigor to that required by the other allowable concentrations within the bachelor’s degree.
 In addition, these students are required to complete a number of professional education courses and to student teach at the secondary level.
 Because of the mathematical rigor of the secondary education certification concentration, students completing this concentration could easily choose not to teach but rather to work in one of the many career fields available to mathematicians.

-Graduates of Shippensburg University's mathematics program may pursue advanced degrees.
+Graduates of Ship’s mathematics program may pursue advanced degrees.
 An advanced degree will often lead to career advancement or to additional employment opportunities within the fields of education and industry.

 The Math Club is open to all students interested in mathematics and is the most popular extracurricular activity within the department.
 The Math Club’s activities include attendance at department seminars, travel to regional mathematics meetings, and several social events.
 The Math Club is a student chapter of the Mathematical Association of America (MAA).